-No one wants to be caught unprepared… especially if we’re talking about a survival situation.
+No one wants to be caught unprepared… especially in a survival situation.
 Ideally, you’d have your bug out bag with you when the unexpected happens.
 In reality, you don’t want to keep lugging around your emergency go-bag with you wherever you go just in case.
 Also, there are just some places you don’t want to go armed to the teeth with survival gear.

 So, what do you do?
 The simplest answer would be to carry some survival gear right in your pocket.
 Undoubtedly, a fully equipped kit would be preferable.
 But in an emergency survival situation, having a few pocket survival tools will definitely come in handy.
 Below are our top 3 choices for survival gear that will fit inside your pocket or an Altoid tin.